 Guess

 De Volkskrant uses unfavorable estimates: a low infection rate.
 More favorable estimates assume a higher infection rate.
 This means that mortality (number of deaths per 100 infections) will be lower because there have been more infections than currently estimated by various scientists.
-This is how 'virus madness' arrives at the lowest mortality: they assume a higher infection rate.
-The fact that there was no immunity does not necessarily mean that higher mortality rates would automatically be achieved, as the Volkskrant claims.
-With a larger spread, mortality simply has to be adjusted downwards.
+This is how 'virus madness' results in the lowest mortality: they assume a higher infection rate.
+The fact that there was no immunity does not necessarily mean that higher mortality rates would automatically be achieved, as De Volkskrant claims.
+With a greater spread, mortality simply has to be adjusted downwards.

 Not a killer virus

 All in all, you have to do your very best to turn COVID-19 into a killer virus.
-Yes, it's worse than the previous flu.
-It had not been a threat to society or to public health.
-The ICU treatments that have been steered have played an extra role in the statistics, so that was not such a good move either.
+Yes, it's worse than the last flu.
+It had not been a threat to society or public health.
+The IC treatments that were targeted played an extra role in the statistics, so that was not such a good move.

 Public health has been hit harder by the lockdown than corona could have dealt (see Gupta report) and yet the community is surviving again.